Thiaghoul/Accenture-final-project/docs/architecture.md

 This document will now be used to guide the architecture and development phases.
 The next steps are:
 1. Review and approval of this Architecture Document by stakeholders.
-2. Begin story implementation with Dev agent.
+2. Begin story implementation with Dev agent
 3. Set up infrastructure with DevOps agent.